-LG Mach, Samsung Galaxy Tab 2 10.1 hitting Sprint shelves on November 11Alex Wagner - Senior News Editor
+LG Mach, Samsung Galaxy Tab 2 10.1 hitting Sprint shelves on November 11Alex Wagner - Deputy Managing Editor, News Desk

 Sprint formally introduced us to the LG Mach and its version of the Samsung Galaxy Tab 2 10.1 at the beginning of October, and now that November has rolled around, the carrier has decided to share the availability details for both devices.
 The LG Mach will be launching on Sunday, November 11, with a price tag of $99.99 with a two-year contract.
 For those that'd like a refresher, the LG Mach features a 4-inch 800x480, 5-megapixel rear and VGA front cameras, 8GB storage, 1.2GHz dual-core processor, Android 4.0 Ice Cream Sandwich and a slide-out QWERTY keyboard.
 It also supports Sprint's 4G LTE network.

 Moving to the bigger of these two devices, the Samsung Galaxy Tab 2 10.1 will also be available starting on November 11.
 The Android 4.0-powered tablet will cost $549.99.
 It features a 10.1-inch 1280x800 display, 1.5GHz dual-core processor, 8GB storage, microSD card slot, 3-megapixel rear and VGA front cameras and Sprint 4G LTE connectivity.
 Customers that decide to pick up a Tab 2 10.1 from Sprint will be able to choose from one of the carrier's recently-introduced LTE tablet data plans:

 - $14.99 for 300MB